Achu-Worifung/Tic-Tac-Toe-game/README.md

 4. If all nine cells are filled and no player has won, the game ends in a draw.

-## Contributing

-Feel free to fork this repository and contribute to the project by:

-1. Reporting issues and suggesting features.
-2. Submitting pull requests for improvements.

 ## License

 This project is licensed under the [MIT License](LICENSE).